jasonzhang2/Portfolio/README.md

 # Portfolio
-Displays my progress this semester
+Displays my progress this semester.
+It will show all the modules I worked on and completed and the projects the followed with it